Hecke operators for curves over non-archimedean local fields and related finite rings

 Let $K$ be a local non-archimedean field.
 Then there is a natural group in $\SSet$ which we denote as $\G=G(K(\!(t)\!))$.
 Namely, $K(\!(t)\!)$ can be viewed as the ind-object $(t^{-n}K[\![t]\!])$, while $K[\![t]\!]$ is the pro-object $(K[t]/(t^n))$, where each $K[t]/t^n$ is an object of $\bSet=\Ind(\Pro(Set_0))$.

-Note that $\G$ comes from a group-indscheme $G(\!(t)\!)$ defined over $\Z$ (see \cite[Sec.\ 2.12]{GK1}).
-We also fix a central extension $\hat{G}$ of $G(\!(t)\!)$ by $\G_m$ in the category of group-indschemes, equipped with a splitting over $G[\![t]\!]$, and denote by $\hat{\G}$ the corresponding extension of $\G$ by $K^*$ (see \cite[Sec.\ 2.14]{GK1}).
+Note that $\G$ comes from a group-ind-scheme $G(\!(t)\!)$ defined over $\Z$ (see \cite[Sec.\ 2.12]{GK1}).
+We also fix a central extension $\hat{G}$ of $G(\!(t)\!)$ by $\G_m$ in the category of group-ind-schemes, equipped with a splitting over $G[\![t]\!]$, and denote by $\hat{\G}$ the corresponding extension of $\G$ by $K^*$ (see \cite[Sec.\ 2.14]{GK1}).

-We consider the subgroup $\H:=G(K[\![t]\!])$ of $\G$ (also in $\SSet$), and the natural congruenz subgroups $\G^i\sub\H$, $i\ge 0$ (see \cite[Sec.\ 2/12]{GK1}).
+We consider the subgroup $\H:=G(K[\![t]\!])$ of $\G$ (also in $\SSet$), and the natural congruence subgroups $\G^i\sub\H$, $i\ge 0$ (see \cite[Sec.\ 2.12]{GK1}).
 Note that $\H$ is a group object of $\Pro(\bSet)$, in fact, it is given by the projective system $(G(K[t]/(t^n)))$ of groups in $\bSet$.
 Note that $\H$ is a {\it thick } subgroup of $\G$ in the sense of \cite[2.12]{GK1}, and we have a splitting of the central extension $\hat{\G}$ over $\H$.

 Let $\Rep_c(\hat{\G})$ denote the category of $\hat{\G}$-representations in pro-vector spaces at level $c$, where $c:K^*\to \C^*$ is a character (see \cite[2.14]{GK1}).
 The quotient $\G/\H\in \Ind(\bSet)$ is {\it ind-compact}, i.e., a direct system of compact objects of $\bSet$ (see \cite[3.4]{GK1}).
 In this case there is a natural induction functor